 The elevation of groundwater in the coastal monitoring wells is very important because it is required to determine whether there is an onshore or offshore gradient to the ocean.
-Groundwater elevations in the nested coastal wells 12C and 36L were very similar in 2020 as compared to 2019 for coastal well 12C, and somewhat lower for coastal well 36L (Figure 6-3, Figure 6-4).
+Groundwater elevations in the nested coastal wells 12C and 36L were slightly lower in 2021 as compared to 2020 (Figure 6-3, Figure 6-4).